TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-01-decomposing-symfony-kernel-what-does-minimal-symfony-bundle-do.md

 }
 ```

 We've managed to tidy up the Kernel a bit.
-With less code to work with, we might see the solution more easily... or **have we just moved the same problem with somewhere else**?
+With less code to work with, we might see the solution more easily... or **have we just moved the same problem to somewhere else**?

 We'll see about that next time.